vasan-2306/Enhancing-Road-Safety-with-AI-Driven-Traffic-Accident-Analysis-and-Prediction/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.

 ## 📬 Contact